francescor/wirego/README.md

 # wirego
-Simple Wireguard bash script manager
+`wirego` is a simple bash script to manage your Wireguard profiles

 # why?

-Wireguard command `wg`, with it's rulws, does not get into my mind, so I just create this basic script for myself
+Wireguard command `wg`, with it's rulws, does not get into my mind :(  so I just create this basic script for myself

 # Notes an limitation

-It's a basic script, but written for Fedora Linux (v.33), so you may have to adapt to your o.s.
+It's just a basic script, written for Fedora Linux (v.33), so you may have to adapt to your o.s.

 # Installation